adamdbradley/foresight.js/README.md

 * _networkSuccess_: The speed test information came directly from a network test.
 * _networkSlow_: A 50KB file should be downloaded within 1 second on a 400Kbps connection.
 If the speed test takes longer than 1 second than we already know its not a high-speed connection.
 Instead of waiting for the response, just continue and set that this network connection is not a high-speed connection.
 * _networkError_: When a speed-test network error occurs, such as a 404 response, the connTestMethod will equal networkError and will not be considered a high-speed connection.
+* _networkAbort_: When a speed-test network abort occurs,  the connTestMethod will equal networkAbort and will not be considered a high-speed connection.
 * _connTypeSlow_: The device stated that it is using either a 2g or 3g connection, which in this case we do not perform a speed test and just consider this device to not have a high-speed connection.
 * _localStorage_: A speed-test does not need to be executed on every webpage.
 The browser's localStorage function is used to remember the last speed test information.
 When the last speed-test falls outside of the _foresight.options.speedTestExpireMinutes_ option it execute a new speed-test again.
 * _skip_: If the device pixel ratio equals 1 then the display cannot view hi-res images.
 Since high-resolution doesn't apply to this device, foresight.js doesn't bother testing the network connection.

 __foresight.connKbps__: Number representing the estimated Kbps following a network connection speed-test.
 This value can also come from localStorage if the last test was within the _foresight.options.speedTestExpireMinutes_ option.
 Note that _foresight.connKbps_ is not an extremely accurate assessment of the device's connection speed, but rather provides a fast look to see if it can download a file quickly (and then remembers that test info for a configurable number of minutes).

-__foresight.isHighSpeedConn__: Boolean used to tell foresight.js if this device's connection is considered a high-speed connection or not.
-You can use the _foresight.options.minKbpsForHighSpeedConn_ configuration option to help determine what is considered _high-speed_.
-See the minKbpsForHighSpeedConn config description for more info.
+__foresight.bandwidth__: String value which is either _low_ or _high_ and used to tell foresight.js if this device's bandwidth is low-bandwidth or high-bandwidth.
+You can use the _foresight.options.minKbpsForHighBandwidth_ configuration option to help determine what is considered _high-bandwidth_.
+See the minKbpsForHighBandwidth config description for more info.